freedamoore/rock_paper_scissors/README.md

-## My Solution to the below Frontend Mentor challenge.
-This has not been completed yet.
-Will update this when I'm done.
+## My Solution to the below Frontend Mentor challenge using HTML, CSS and vanilla JS

 # Frontend Mentor - Rock, Paper, Scissors